Do you need an accountant? A CFP weighs in on how to determine if you should do your taxes yourself, or bring in an accountant to file your taxes.

 How a Financial Planner (Me!)
 Does Her Taxes

-Normally, I file my own return (with a little help from Turbotax).
+Normally, I file my own tax return (with a little help from Turbotax).
 My knowledge, paired with their user-friendly online interface, was usually more than enough to get the job done.
-But this time last year, I sat down to file my return and found myself completely puzzled by the numbers Turbotax was reflecting back to me.
+But a few years ago, I sat down to file my return and found myself completely puzzled by the numbers Turbotax was reflecting back to me.

 I had moved from Massachusetts to New York but was still working for the same company.
 I was issued two W-2s (one for each state) and was getting confused about what the heck was going on with my state tax deductions, the amount I owed to New York State, and the refund I should expect from Massachusetts (or vice versa—who knew?).
 Could I have dug in my heels, done a bunch of research, and figured it out?
 Probably.
 But I was busy (or lazy), and it just didn’t feel like the best use of time.